Lawrence Otolaryngology Associates

 Thyroid lumps or nodules are very common and, rarely, can be cancerous.
 Our physicians at Lawrence Otolaryngology Associates understand the stress and anxiety that can come with being told you have a lump.
 That’s why we are experts in not only treating thyroid and parathyroid disorders but also in helping ease your emotional distress during such a trying time.
-Dr. Reussner is one of the few “high volume” thyroid surgeons in the area; high volume surgeons have been shown to have fewer complications with their surgery.
+Dr. Reussner and Dr. Martinez are two of the few “high volume” thyroid surgeons in the area; high volume surgeons have been shown to have fewer complications with their surgery.
 We are dedicated to compassionately serving the Lawrence and Ottawa areas.
 Call us to schedule your thyroid exam and request an appointment.

 Your thyroid is a gland in your neck, just below your voice box.
 It produces hormones that regulate your metabolism and control the way your body uses energy.